tylerebowers/Schwab-API-Python/README.md

 # TD-Ameritrade-API-Python-Wrapper
-EFFECTIVE 2023 TD IS MOVING TO SCHWAB; THE FUTURE OF THIS API IS UNKNOWN
+EFFECTIVE 2023 TD IS MOVING TO SCHWAB, though the future should be safe for the api.
-^ due to this I am considering moving to Interactive Brokers.
+Next update planned for release by the end of january it will focus on storing data is a postgresql database and a rewrite of this file's layout.

 This is an (unofficial) wrapper to make using the TD Ameritrade API easier.
 The idea is to make an easy to understand, highly-organized wrapper for the api.
 What you need to do: